-Tipsy Laird is the delightfully sounding Scottish trifle dessert which traditionally is served on Burns Night or at Hogmanay.
-Having said that, this dessert is so delicious and very easy to make, why save it for just one night a year?
-It si far too good for that.
+The delightfully sounding Scottish trifle dessert of Tipsy Laird truly is, with a doubt, a thing of beauty.
+The light dessert is traditionally is served on Burns Night or at Hogmanay, but, having said that, this dessert is so delicious and so very easy to make, why save it for just one night a year?
+It is far too good for that.

 A Tipsy Laird is essentially the same as a classic English Trifle, the pudding that has graced British tables for centuries but this Scottish one uses whisky, not sherry, and (where possible but not essential) uses Scottish raspberries.
 Scottish raspberries are renowned worldwide for being the best so if you are lucky enough to be able to use them, then great.
 However, good, fresh raspberries will do the job do not, however, ever use frozen, they do not work.

 Jelly may not always be used but no Trifle is complete without custard.
 This trifle though is so quick and easy to make, as it uses ready-made custard or you can make it with custard powder following the packet instructions.
 For an even richer dessert, finish the trifle by grating dark or white chocolate over.

 A Tipsy Laird cannot be made too far in advance, but because it is so quick and easy that should not be a problem.

 - 10oz (300g) sponge/ pound cake, halved and cut into thick slices

 - 10oz (300g) fresh raspberries, Scottish if you can but not essential